sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 * Used CodeWhisperer's suggestions for Lambda function refinement.
 * Secured email verification with Amazon SES.
 * Created an IAM role and added a CloudWatch event trigger for automation.
-* Documentation: Step-by-step guide on my GitHub repository.
+* Documentation: Step-by-step guide on my GitHub repository: https://github.com/sreedevi-langoju/12weekawsworkshopchallenge/blob/main/week11/Labs/HighVolumeEmailAutomation_Using_SES_And_CodeWhisperer.md.

 ### Week 12: Observability with AWS CloudWatch and X-Ray